State Guidelines and Standards

 Correlating standards from a state educational agency with its complement in other government entities, such as Energy, naturally expand the available resources.

-Now, in the 21st century, science standards are ever evolving.
+In the 21st century, science standards are ever evolving.

 Curriculum frameworks provide guidance for implementing the standards adopted by the California State Board of Education.
 It provides links to downloads of all curriculum frameworks.